XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/clawback.md

 <embed src="/snippets/_clawback-disclaimer.md" />

-Claw back an issued currency transfer between accounts in a trust set.
+Claw back tokens issued by your account.
+This only works if you have enabled the **Allow Clawback** flag before issuing the tokens.

 ## Example Clawback JSON